 Duty status changes and hours spent in each status are marked on the logbook grid with one continuous line.
 Duty status changes are shown with vertical lines, while time spent with a specific duty status is represented by horizontal lines and must be accurately tracked to within 15 minutes.

-Finalizing Your HOS Records
+Finalizing Your HOS Records in Driving Log

 At the end of the day, drivers must follow the correct procedure to finalize their logbook and prepare it for submission: